Catacombs of Rome: Jewish catacombs

 There are six known Jewish catacombs in Rome, two of which are open to the public: Vigna Randanini and Villa Torlonia.

 The Jewish catacombs were discovered in 1918, and archaeological excavations continued for twelve years.
 The structure has two entrances, one on via Syracuse and the other inside Villa Torlonia.
 The catacombs extend for more than 13000 m2, and date back to the period between the 2nd and 3rd centuries, and possibly remained in use until the 5th century.
 There are almost a century of epitaphs, but these do not show any examples of a particular belief, beyond some rare frescoes showing the classic Jewish religious symbols.
-Jewish Catacombs are distinguished from their Christian counterparts by various signs as well as the fact that Jewish people did not visit the dead in the Catacombs.
-Parts of the Old Testament and the symbol of a candlestick with seven-branches have been spotted on the walls of Jewish Catacombs.
+The Jewish catacombs are distinguished from their Christian counterparts by various signs as well as the fact that Jews did not visit their dead in the catacombs.
+Parts of the Hebrew Bible—the Christian Old Testament—and the symbol of a Temple menorah have been spotted on the walls of the Jewish catacombs.

 Due to high levels of humidity and temperature, bone preservation has been negatively affected in the catacombs.
 Scientists are unable to identify the sex of the dead due to the lack of preservation in the bones.

 The other catacombs are not open to the public because of the instability of their structure and the presence of radon.

 Gallery of paintings from the catacombs of Rome

 In the Catacombs of Rome, there are many different pieces of artwork.
-Most artworks are religious in nature some depicting important Christian rites such as baptism, or religious scenes and stories such as the story of "The Three Hebrews and the Fiery Furnace" or biblical figures such as Adam and Eve.
+Most artworks are religious in nature, some depicting important Christian rites such as baptism, or scenes and stories such as the tale of "The Three Hebrews and the Fiery Furnace," or biblical figures such as Adam and Eve.